Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/Installers/README.md

 <h1>JS function installers</h1>
 <p>If you don't want to copy the files manually to install multirow, tabs below, or focus tab on hover, you can do it with this installer.</p>
 <b>Make sure your Firefox is up to date, since the userscripts installed with this assume you have the lastest firefox version.</b>.</p>
 <p>This is the python version of the installer.
-For the actual installer go to the releases page.</p>
+For the actual installer go to the <a href="https://github.com/Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/releases">releases</a> page.</p>

 <h2>The functions</h2>
 <p>You can find more explanations in the folders inside <a href="https://github.com/Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/tree/master/Multirow%20and%20other%20functions">Multirow and other functions</a> folder in this repository.</p>